irenene8/irenene8/README.md

-Hi, I'm Irene!😸 I am a front-end Developer of web.
-I love learing new technology and skills of web, I writting articles about technology of program I leanrned on dev.to.
-I leaving in Taiwan now.
-I want to work at others country, talk a lot with all sort of people and know more about this world 😸.
+Hi, I'm Irene!😸 I am a Data Analysis.
+I love learing new technology and skills of web.
+I want to work with more people, talk a lot with all sort of people and know more about this world 😸.

 # 🤓 My values
 - 🍏 Beginner's mindset and curiosity